NVIDIA/cuda-quantum/Developing.md

 Before getting started with development, please create a fork of this repository if you haven't done so already and make sure to check out the latest version on the `main` branch.
-After following the instruction for [setting up your dev environment](./Dev_Setup.md) and [building CUDA Quantum from source](Building.md), you should be able to confirm that you can run the tests and examples using your local build.
+After following the instruction for [setting up your development environment](./Dev_Setup.md) and [building CUDA Quantum from source](Building.md), you should be able to confirm that you can run the tests and examples using your local build.
 If you edit the file [CircuitSimulator.h](./runtime/nvqir/CircuitSimulator.h) to add a print